DanChitwood/USAgWorkerData/README.md

 # USAgWorkerData
 A repository for storing data and analyses related to US agricultural workers

-Data and information from the US Department of Labor Natinal Agricultural Workers Survey: https://www.dol.gov/agencies/eta/national-agricultural-workers-survey/data
+Data and information from the US Department of Labor National Agricultural Workers Survey: https://www.dol.gov/agencies/eta/national-agricultural-workers-survey/data